nikhil2213129/nikhil2213129/README.md

 -  Software Engineer
 -  Freelancer
--  B.E. student at Chaitanya Bharathi Institute of Technology (Tier 3 College), Hyderabad
+-  B.E. student at Chaitanya Bharathi Institute of Technology, Hyderabad
 -  Passionate about Data Structures & Algorithms and competitive programming
 -  Practicing in Leetcode in free time.
 Regularly invovling in real world development.